Picovoice/picovoice/sdk/dotnet/README.md

     // ..
 }

-Picovoice handle = new Picovoice(keywordPath,
+Picovoice handle = Picovoice.Create(accessKey,
+                                 keywordPath,
                                  wakeWordCallback,
                                  contextPath,
                                  inferenceCallback);

 ```

-`handle` is an instance of Picovoice runtime engine that detects utterances of wake phrase defined in the file located at
+`handle` is an instance of Picovoice runtime engine that detects utterances of wake phrase defined in the file located at `keywordPath`.
-`keywordPath`.
 Upon detection of wake word it starts inferring user's intent from the follow-on voice command within
-the context defined by the file located at `contextPath`. `keywordPath` is the absolute path to
+the context defined by the file located at `contextPath`. `accessKey` is your Picovoice `AccessKey`. `keywordPath` is the absolute path to
 [Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix).
 `contextPath` is the absolute path to [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file
 (with `.rhn` suffix). `wakeWordCallback` is invoked upon the detection of wake phrase and `inferenceCallback` is